toUpperCase78/tiobe-index-ratings/README.md

 ## Languages Being Tracked

-In this repo, these programming languages (total of 32) are being tracked monthly (starting from September 2020):
+In this repo, currently a total of 32 programming languages are being tracked monthly (starting from September 2020):

 * `C`
 * `Java`